mathspp/mathspp/pages/02.blog/javascript-2d-scrolling-game-tutorial/item.md

  2. the right end of the player ball must be past the left edge of the obstacle; and
  3. the left end of the player ball must come before the right edge of the obstacle.

-By using the JavaScript function `alert` you get a cheap way of letting the user know they lost.
+By using the JavaScript function `console.log` you get a cheap way of letting the user know they lost.
+But they'll have to check the console, which isn't ideal...

 Reload your game and [try to avoid the obstacles for as long as you can](/blog/javascript-2d-scrolling-game-tutorial/game18.html):

 <iframe style="border: 0;" width="100%" height="330" src="/blog/javascript-2d-scrolling-game-tutorial/game18.html"></iframe>

 There's just one issue with your game...
-When you lose and close the alert saying that you lost...
+When you lose, you don't really see that you lost.
-You get another alert!
+You can even walk through obstacles and the game will keep going.
-This happens because you are not stopping the game loop once the player loses; instead, you're just pausing it while the alert is shown.
+This happens because you are not stopping the game loop once the player loses.
-Once the alert is closed, the game loop resumes and immediately after the game realises you're still colliding with the obstacle.
 You'll fix this next.

-Ah, but I lied.
+Oh, and I lied.
 There's also another issue.
 Your collision detection isn't perfect.
 In fact, it's far from perfect.